 This have been the main differences between both legal paths.
 As you can see, there is no option better than the other one, and choosing marriage over a civil union will only depend on your current situation and what you value the most.

-For any other concrete doubt regarding any of these points, do not hesitate to ask in the comment section down below, we will be glad to help you!
+For any other specific doubt regarding any of these points, do not hesitate to ask in the comment section down below, we will be glad to help you!